 He and they, by their voices and votes, denied that it was a fair emanation of the people.
-The administration affirmed that it was.
-With respect to the evidence bearing upon that question of fact, I readily agree that Judge Douglas and the Republicans had the right on their side, and that the administration was wrong.
-But I state again that, as a matter of principle, there is no dispute upon the right of a people in a Territory merging into a State to form a constitution for themselves without outside interference from any quarter.
+The Administration affirmed that it was.
+With respect to the evidence bearing upon that question of fact, I readily agree that Judge Douglas and the Republicans had the right on their side, and that the Administration was wrong.
+But I state again that, as a matter of principle, there is no dispute upon the right of a people in a Territory, merging into a State, to form a constitution for themselves without outside interference from any quarter.
 This being so, what is Judge Douglas going to spend his life for?
-Does he expect to stand up in majestic dignity, and go through his apotheosis and become a god, in the maintaining of a principle which neither man nor mouse in all God's creation is opposing?
-Now something in regard to the Lecompton constitution more specially; for I pass from this other question of popular sovereignty as the most arrant humbug that has ever been attempted on an intelligent community.
+Is he going to spend his life in maintaining a principle that nobody on earth opposes?
+Does he expect to stand up in majestic dignity, and go through his apotheosis and become a god in the maintaining of a principle which neither man nor mouse in all God's creation is opposing?
+Now something in regard to the Lecompton Constitution more specially; for I pass from this other question of popular sovereignty as the most arrant humbug that has ever been attempted on an intelligent community.

-As to the Lecompton constitution, I have already said that on the question of fact as to whether it was a fair emanation of the people or not, Judge Douglas with the Republicans and some "Americans" had greatly the argument against the administration; and while I repeat this, I wish to know what there is in the opposition of Judge Douglas to the Lecompton constitution that entitles him to be considered the only opponent to it-as being par excellence the very quintessence of that opposition.
+As to the Lecompton Constitution, I have already said that on the question of fact, as to whether it was a fair emanation of the people or not, Judge Douglas, with the Republicans and some Americans, had greatly the argument against the Administration; and while I repeat this, I wish to know what there is in the opposition of Judge Douglas to the Lecompton Constitution that entitles him to be considered the only opponent to it,-as being par excellence the very quintessence of that opposition.
 I agree to the rightfulness of his opposition.
-He in the Senate, and his class of men there, formed the number three and no more.
-In the House of Representatives his class of men-the Anti-Lecompton Democrats-formed a number of about twenty.
+He in the Senate and his class of men there formed the number three, and no more.
+In the House of

+Representatives his class of men-the Anti-Lecompton Democrats-formed a number of about twenty.
 It took one hundred and twenty to defeat the measure, against one hundred and twelve.
 Of the votes of that one hundred and twenty, Judge Douglas's friends furnished twenty, to add to which there were six Americans and ninety-four Republicans.
 I do not say that I am precisely accurate in their numbers, but I am sufficiently so for any use I am making of it.